KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Method

 \subsubsection{Preference Optimization meets Quality-Gated Distillation}

 While group-based RL methods effectively stabilize policy updates, their learning signal is confined to trajectory-level feedback, offering no explicit token-level guidance during optimization.
 In contrast, supervised fine-tuning (SFT) benefits from dense, per-token supervision but lacks the exploration capability inherent to reinforcement learning.
 This contrast motivates incorporating dense teacher guidance into the RL framework as an auxiliary learning signal.
-Our formulation is inspired by recent advances in on-policy distillation for language models~\cite{agarwal2024gkd}, while addressing distinct challenges arising in reinforcement-based post-training of vision-language models.
-Specifically, we formulate the KEPO objective, which leverages both sparse and dense rewards on the on-policy data at the same time.
+Our formulation is inspired by recent advances in on-policy distillation for language models~\cite{agarwal2024gkd}, while addressing distinct challenges arising in reinforcement-based post-training of multimodal vision-language models.
+Specifically, we formulate the KEPO objective, which jointly leverages sparse trajectory rewards and dense distillation supervision on on-policy data.
 The key idea is to selectively apply knowledge distillation on high-quality trajectories generated by the current policy, as determined by a reward-based threshold during policy learning.
-Formally, our objective is defined as where $\pi_T$ denotes a fixed teacher model and $\tau$ specifies the quality threshold for activating the distillation term.
-We expect that a positive threshold can improve the distillation performance.
+Formally, our objective is defined as

+where $\pi_T$ denotes a fixed teacher model and $\tau$ specifies the quality threshold for activating the distillation term.
+A positive threshold therefore activates quality-gated distillation.
+In our discrete-reward setting, $\tau$ serves as a task-driven quality filter: $\tau=0$ recovers ungated distillation, whereas $\tau=1$ restricts distillation to trajectories with reward $r \geq 1$ under the task-specific scoring function.

 The proposed objective consists of three components: (i) an advantage-weighted preference optimization term, which drives policy improvement based on relative trajectory quality, (ii) a quality-gated on-policy distillation term that provides dense teacher guidance on reward-aligned trajectories, and (iii) a KL regularization term that constrains policy updates to prevent excessive deviation from reference policy.
+Importantly, the distillation term can be viewed as delivering dense supervision aligned with reward-consistent trajectories in tandem with the RL objective, rather than performing reward shaping by altering the reward function itself.